 Price: This is the amount the seller charges the buyer.

-Profit (fee): The amount that the seller earns after the cost.
+Profit (fee): The amount the seller earns after the cost.

 Target Price: This compares the result (final price) with what was expected (target price).

-Ceiling price: This is the highest price buyer will pay, and if any additional costs are incurred, the seller will have to absorb them, which ensures the seller has the motivation to control costs.
+Ceiling Price: This is the highest price the buyer will pay.
+If any additional costs are incurred, the seller will have to absorb them, which ensures the seller is motivated to control costs.

 Point of Total Assumption (PTA): This term is used only in fixed-price incentive fee costs.
 This is the amount above which the seller bears all cost overruns.